 Parameter Description command The user command.
-See Server-Side Triggers on page 77 for a list of commands that can fire this trigger. principal AccuRev username of person invoking the command. ip The IP address of the client machine. stream1 The stream targeted by the user command. stream2 The parent (backing) stream of stream1. stream3 (chws, chstream) The new name of the workspace or stream. depot Name of depot in which the AccuWork issue database resides. objectName (remove, rmws, reactivate) Name of object targeted by the command. objectType (remove, rmws, reactivate) Type of object targeted by the command: 1=reference tree; 2=workspace; 3=stream; 5=user; 6=group; 7=sessions streamType (mkstream , mksnap) The kind of stream being created by the command: regular , passthru , or snapshot . streamName (setproperty, rmproperty) The name of the stream for which the property is being set or removed. propertyKind (setproperty) Specifies whether you are setting properties for a stream (stream) or principal (principal) propertyName (setproperty, rmproperty) The property name.
+See Server-Side Triggers on page 77 for a list of commands that can fire this trigger. principal AccuRev username of person invoking the command.
+For (ismember, addmember, rmmember), the name of a group member.
+There can be multiple <principal> elements.</principal> ip The IP address of the client machine. stream1 The stream targeted by the user command. stream2 The parent (backing) stream of stream1 . stream3 (chws, chstream) The new name of the workspace or stream. depot Name of depot in which the AccuWork issue database resides. objectName (remove, rmws, reactivate) Name of object targeted by the command. objectType (remove, rmws, reactivate) Type of object targeted by the command: 1=reference tree; 2=workspace; 3=stream; 5=user; 6=group; 7=sessions streamType (mkstream, mksnap) The kind of stream being created by the command: regular, passthru, or snapshot. streamName (setproperty , rmproperty) The name of the stream for which the property is being set or removed. propertyKind (setproperty) Specifies whether you are setting properties for a stream (stream) or principal (principal) propertyName (setproperty, rmproperty) The property name.
 If using a reserved property for a stream, must be either streamStyle (to set a stream's color) or streamCustomIcon (to decorate a stream with build-related artifacts like icons and tooltips that indicate build success or failure). propertyValue (setproperty) The value associated with the property you are setting for a stream or principal.
-If you are specifying either streamStyle or streamCustomIcon properties, see Encoding of Reserved Stream Properties on page 97. user (chuser, chpasswd) AccuRev username being modified. group (ismember, addmember, rmmember) AccuRev group name newKind (chuser) New user kind (dispatch or cm). newName (chuser, chgroup) New AccuRev username or group name. fromClientPromote The number of the AccuWork issue record entered by the user, when prompted by the change-package-level integration. changePackagePromote A set of <changepackageid> subelements, specifying the change packages (that is, issue records) specified in the user's command.</changepackageid> comment Comment string specified by the user.
-If the comment spans multiple lines, line-terminators are embedded in the string, but the final line does not have a line-terminator. elemList elements A set of <elem> subelements, each specifying one element processed by the user's command.</elem>
+If you are specifying either streamStyle or streamCustomIcon properties, see Encoding of Reserved Stream Properties on page 97. user (chuser, chpasswd) AccuRev username being modified. groups (ismember, addmember, rmmember) A set of <group> subelements, specifying the groups affected by the user's command.</group> newKind (chuser) New user kind (dispatch or cm). newName (chuser, chgroup) New AccuRev username or group name. fromClientPromote The number of the AccuWork issue record entered by the user, when prompted by the change-package-level integration. changePackagePromote A set of <changepackageid> subelements, specifying the change packages (that is, issue records) specified in the user's command.</changepackageid> comment Comment string specified by the user.
+If the comment spans multiple lines, line-terminators are embedded in the string, but the final line does not have a line-terminator.

+Parameter Description elemList elements A set of <elem> subelements, each specifying one element processed by the user's command.</elem>